 In accordance with Governmental Accounting Standards Board (GASB) Statement No. 61, The Financial Reporting Entity: Omnibus, an amendment of GASB Statements Nos.
 14 and 34, DWIHN is not a discretely presented component unit of Wayne County.

-DWIHN does not provide direct services to the community rather contracts with hundreds of network providers.
+DWIHN provides limited direct services to the community through contracts with hundreds of network providers.

 Dual Eligible Pilot Program (MI Health Link/MHL)